bartosz-bear/bapi/postgresql.md

 ## WHEN A CONNECTION CRASHES

 - when a connection crashes, Postgres will automatically rollback to the original state

+## DATA MIGRATION

+- difficult topic in database world
+- there are several reasons to not run data migrations at the same time as schema migrations
+- one reason is that a production server is still running during migration transaction which can result in a loss of data which was added to the database between the time when a migration was started and when it was completed
+- it's possible to run schema and data migrations as one migration file or separate migrations files
+- data migrations are typically done using transactions

+## DESIGN STYLE FOR SCHEMA AND DATA MIGRATIONS

+1. Add a new column
+2. Deploy a new version of server code, so new entries are inserted into both old and columns
+3. Copy values from old columns to a new column (new format)
+4. Deploy a new version of server code, so new entries are inserted into the the new columns only
+5. Drop old columns

 ## SQL FLAVORS